 Hertz Mille Pro - Breaking through

-Tweeters are centre-ducted.
-A hole or duct is included in the center of the tweeter and exits to a dampened chamber.
-This ensures better forward projection of high frequencies and a virtually resonance-free result that negates any danger of the phase distortion which is almost guaranteed with factory fitted tweeters!
-Another major benefit is the low frequency reach which enables crossover points to be set low.
-This helps to lift the stereo image by ensuring that more directional information is handled by the tweeter rather than the trouser-pointing woofers.
-A Tetolon soft dome tweeter cone is now standard amongst Hertz products, as it has proven time and again to provide a rounded, yet highly detailed result without any sense of harshness.
-A large neodynium magnet offers high power handling capability particularly important when listening to music containing high transients.
+A Tetolon soft dome tweeter cone is now standard amongst Hertz products as it has proven time and again to provide a rounded, yet highly detailed result without any sense of harshness.
+A large neodymium magnet offers high power handling capability, particularly important when listening to music containing high transients.
 As with the woofer, dispersion has been given all of the attention it deserves with a specifically designed faceplate that helps to throw the sound out wide rather than in a narrow beam which may miss your ears altogether as is the case in some cars!

 Crossover networks are an art in themselves and as always, Hertz has put a lot of effort into ensuring that the 3.5kHz crossover points are handled by high quality components that guarantee a stable and linear response especially at the critical crossover frequencies.
 Of course, if you choose to run these actively using individually amplified channels for each woofer and tweeter, then the world is your oyster as far a tuning the system is concerned.
 Having said this, Hertz has always provided first-class crossovers for passive systems and these are no exception.

 An attenuation switch is incorporated in the crossovers which come with the two and three-way systems to allow installers some level of control to compensate for mounting positions and of course, personal listening taste.